 By Marina Terauds

-This mushroom coloring book by Marina Terauds has so many amazing illustrations, with mushroom scenes to choose from depending on your mood — some whimsical, some detailed, some simple!
-It’s perfect for letting the mind unwind or for doodling during psychedelic journey integration days.
+This mushroom coloring book has so many amazing illustrations — some whimsical, some detailed, some simple.
+Perfect for letting the mind unwind or for doodling during psychedelic journey integration days.

 By Turnip Vegan